immcantation/immcantation/docs/contrib.rst

 ================================================================================

-We welcome contributions to all components of the Immcantation framework through pull requests to the relevant Bitbucket repository:
+We welcome contributions to all components of the Immcantation framework through pull requests to the relevant  Bitbucket/GitHub repository:

 + `Docker container, pipelines and portal documentation <https://bitbucket.org/kleinstein/immcantation>`__
 + `pRESTO <https://github.com/immcantation/presto>`__